jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 We wish to take an array of 32 million 64bit floating point values, and compute the sum of their squares.
 This will let us explore some fundamental abilities of various languages.
 Their ability to iterate over arrays efficiently, whether they can vectorize basic loops, and whether higher order functions like map and reduce compile to efficient code.
-When applicable, we will show runtimes of both map and reduce, so we get insight into whether the language can stream higher order functions together, and also we will show the runtime with a single reduce/fold operation.
+When applicable, I will show runtimes of both map and reduce, so we get insight into whether the language can stream higher order functions together, and also the runtime with a single reduce or fold operation.

 ## The Results